Jul 23-25, 2009

 There were many Chaetonotus on the duckweed and rotifers throughout the sample, most notably Lecane, larger Lepadella, and Squatinella.
 A variety of naked and shelled Amoebozoa also occurred, and several Actinophrys.
 Zoochlorellae were also common, occurring in Euplotes, Paramecium, and some detaching vorticellids.

-↬ Thanks to protistologist Dr. Ferry Siemensma, author of Microworld, for the identification of Netzelia.
+↬ Thanks to protistologist Dr. Ferry Siemensma, author of Microworld: world of amoeboid organisms, for the identification of Netzelia.

 Spirotrichea - body about 175 µm